 Limited to the United States

-Currently, Fundbox only offers advances to businesses registered in the U.S. The company also will not advance funds for outstanding invoices that are in a foreign currency or are being billed to international clients.
+Currently, Fundbox only offers advances to businesses registered in the United States.
+The company also will not advance funds for outstanding invoices that are in a foreign currency or are being billed to international clients.